Zorg Zonder Grenzen

 During the research phase of the project, I conducted informal interviews with 3 potential users to understand their pain points about taking the step to talk to a therapist.

-This helped shape design decisions based on authentic pain points and practical expectations.
+This helped shape design decisions based on authentic pain points and practical needs.

 Common pain points